 MATH 230B.
 Real Analysis.
-The theory of the integral, including Riemann, Riemann Stieltjes, and Lebesque integrals.
+Continuation of MATH 230A, with topics selected from: Theory of the integral, including Riemann, Riemann Stieltjes, and Lebesque integrals.
+Note: May be taken twice with approval of the graduate coordinator.
 Prerequisite: MATH 230A.
 Spring only, alternate years.
 3 units.